 New cobalt-chromium stent design in the treatment of real world coronary artery disease: rationality and study design of the all comers observational, multicenter WALTZ Registry

-Juan Mieres, Juan Lloberas, C Haeik, Jorge Iravedra, Miguel Larribau, Marcelo Menéndez, Elías Sisú, Mario Montoya, Carlos Fernández-Pereira, Omar Santaera, Alfredo M Rodríguez-Granillo, William Pan, Zheng Ming, Alfredo E Rodríguez, on behalf of WALTZ Registry Investigators
+Juan Mieres, Juan Lloberas, C Haeik, Jorge Iravedra, Miguel Larribau, Marcelo Menéndez, Elías Sisú, Mario Montoya, Carlos Fernández-Pereira, Omar Santaera, Alfredo M Rodríguez-Granillo, William Pan, Zheng Ming, Alfredo E Rodríguez

 Los autores declaran no poseer conflictos de intereses.
 William Pan and Zheng Ming are employees of Microport Inc (Shanghai, China).
 Alfredo E. Rodríguez received modest speakers fee from Microport Inc